Interested in Raspberry Pi Black Friday & Cyber Monday Deals 2019?

 The Raspberry Pi two looks an awful lot like the B-plus variant of this first-generation Pi, to the extent that cases for that model will even fit the Pi 2.
 That’s convenient, although with cases available on the internet for a few pounds on eBay, it’s not a huge win.

-That is it from our side for the Raspberry Pi Boxing Day & New year deals 2018.
+That is it from our side for the Raspberry Pi Black Friday & Cyber Monday deals 2019.
 For all the latest sales updates be sure to check this page again.
 We’ll update the page as soon as we get the latest and fresh updates.
 If you’d like to leave any suggestions for us leave it in the comments section down below.